top of page

 The adjective 'unequivocal' has a clear etymology rooted in Latin and Greek origins.
 It can be broken down into two components: 'un-' and 'equivocal.'
 The 'un-' prefix, borrowed from Latin, denotes negation or the absence of something.
 'Equivocal' comes from the Latin word 'aequivocus,' which combines 'aequi,' meaning 'equal,' and 'vocus,' meaning 'voice' or 'meaning.'
 In turn, 'aequivocus' was derived from the Greek 'aíkous,' meaning 'sounding alike' or 'ambiguous.'
 Therefore, when we examine the etymology of 'unequivocal,' we discern its essence as something that lacks ambiguity or uncertainty, representing a clear and unambiguous expression or statement, where there is no room for doubt or misunderstanding.
 The 'un-' prefix negates the ambiguity inherent in 'equivocal,' reinforcing the idea of absolute clarity.

-Quiz: Find the meaning of the adjective unequivocal:
+Find the correct meaning of the adjective unequivocal:

 Try Again!